-Stock nebulizer solutions were prepared within the limit of water solubility for each PDE5 inhibitor, i.e. 3.5 mg/ml for sildenafil citrate; 1.1 mg/ml for vardenafil and 0.002 mg/ml for tadalafil.
-Nebulizer solutions were used at concentrations adjusted from recommended initial oral doses for improving erectile dysfunction, i.e. 0.7 mg/kg sildenafil, 0.14 mg/kg vardenafil or tadalafil.
-For each animal (~25 g body weight), the required amount of drugs corresponding to 0.0175 mg sildenafil citrate, 0.0035 mg vardenafil HCl or tadalafil was formulated in 3 ml saline, stored at 4°C and used within the 3 days after preparation.
-Saline was nebulized in placebo control experiments.
-Sildenafil citrate was obtained from Pfizer (Sandwich, UK); vardenafil, from Bayer (West Haven, Germany) and tadalafil, from Lilly (Brussels, Belgium).
+Stock nebuliser solutions were prepared within the limit of water solubility for each PDE5 inhibitor, i.e. 3.5 mg·mL-1 for sildenafil citrate, 1.1 mg·mL-1 for vardenafil and 0.002 mg·mL-1 for tadalafil.
+Nebuliser solutions were used at concentrations adjusted from recommended initial oral doses for improving erectile dysfunction, i.e. 0.7 mg·kg-1 sildenafil and 0.14 mg·kg-1 vardenafil or tadalafil.
+For each animal (~25 g body weight), the required amount of drugs corresponding to 0.0175 mg sildenafil citrate, 0.0035 mg vardenafil hydrochloride or tadalafil was formulated in 3 mL saline, stored at 4°C and used within 3 days of preparation.
+Saline was nebulised in placebo control experiments.
+Sildenafil citrate was obtained from Pfizer (Sandwich, UK), vardenafil from Bayer (West Haven, Germany) and tadalafil from Lilly (Brussels, Belgium).